Photo:Bob Sanderson (User:Rtsanderson) [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]

 # 2 – For What It’s Worth

-As we close in on our number one spot on our Top 10 Buffalo Springfield songs list we are faced with the task of choosing between two legendary Buffalo Springfield songs.
-The great track “For What It’s Worth and the equally amazing track “Mr. Soul,” Today we went with Mr. Soul, tomorrow it could be “For What It’s Worth.”
+As we close in on our number one spot on our Top 10 Buffalo Springfield songs list, we are faced with choosing between two legendary Buffalo Springfield songs.
+The excellent track “For What It’s Worth and the equally amazing track “Mr. Soul,” Today we went with Mr. Soul, tomorrow it could be “For What It’s Worth.”
 Both are just simply stunning pieces of music that have become classic rock staples.

-The Buffalo Springfield song “For What It’s Worth,” was written by Stephen Stills.
-It was originally released by the band as a single in 1966.
-It was added to the second pressing of their debut album in 1967.
+Stephen Stills wrote the Buffalo Springfield song “For What It’s Worth.”
+The band originally released it as a single in 1966 and added it to the second pressing of their debut album in 1967.

 # 1 – Mr. Soul

-Neil Young’s masterpiece “Mr. Soul,” comes in at number one on our top 10 Buffalo Springfield songs list.
-“Mr. Soul,” was released on the Buffalo Springfield Again album in 1967.
+Neil Young’s masterpiece, “Mr. Soul,” comes in at number one on our top 10 Buffalo Springfield songs list.
+“Mr. Soul” was released on the Buffalo Springfield album in 1967.
 The song was the album’s opening track.
-“Mr. Soul,” is a song that Neil Young has performed throughout his long wonderful solo career.
+“Mr. Soul” is a song that Neil Young has performed throughout his long, extraordinary solo career.
 While he has always focused on his solo albums when performing, this is one that he has always gone back to.